Leading a risk control team effectively

 Being a people leader can be one of the most challenging yet rewarding parts of anyone’s career.
 In my experience, leading a risk control team comes with its own unique set of challenges.

-Drawing on my own experience leading a risk control team, I’ve put together this list of things you need to successfully manage your own.
+Drawing on my own experience leading a team in charge of risk control, I’ve put together this list of things you need to successfully manage your own.

 Create a shared team calendar for your team to utilize.
 This way, you don’t have to nag them to find out their location.
 Instead, you’ll just have access to their schedules.

 You can ask your team to log travel time and personal appointments on the calendar as well.
-Of course, you should also use the team calendar to schedule meetings, performance reviews, and other important tasks.
+Of course, you should also use the team calendar to schedule meetings, performance reviews, and other important tasks for the risk control team.

 Regular one-on-ones

 Because a risk control team may be scattered across multiple jobsites, you might not get enough face time with your employees.
-An easy way to combat this is to prioritize regular one-on-ones and check-ins to stay connected.
+An easy way to combat this is to prioritize regular one-on-ones and check-ins to stay connected, which is vital for maintaining a cohesive risk control operation.

 It’s really up to you how often you want to do these.
 I’d recommend individual one-on-ones at least once per month.
-If your team is particularly scattered, I’d consider possibly bi-weekly or weekly check-ins.
+Consider possibly bi-weekly or weekly check-ins if your team is particularly scattered.

 Intentionality is key when developing strong connections and relationships within a non-traditional team.
 Your employees should know that you value their time.